speedracr/poodr/HOW_TO_LEARN_TO_CODE.md

   values and then play around with those.
 Structs, arrays, ... - all really valuable.
 Scraping web pages, creating files: yes, very much!
   (yml storage?)

+## Criteria
+Dilemma: to get to a solid skill level will take lots of practice, realistically only if that includes a period of full-time work.
+That then usually means you need (1) to be good enough to be hired as a developer and (2) have skills that are sought after on the market.
+Alternatively, you would probably budget 2-4 years of solid work on the side.

+Also, you'll want to learn stuff that (1) provides a resource-rich ecosystem, (2) and is future proof.
+Mostly because it's much more fun to work that way - for example, when taking part in a hackathon you don't want to be on the only team that uses .NET.

+Conclusion: Ruby, Swift, Node/JS would fit the bill.